realmagicgreen/magicgreen-jekyll/_posts/2018-05-10-building-with-bamboo.md

 Its leaves are a high-quality forage for livestock and its shoots are delicacy enjoyed by humans.
 Unlike trees that rarely grow back once cut, bamboo will continue to produce new shoots even after harvesting it.

->**"Bamboo is unmatched as a sustainable building material.
+>"Bamboo is unmatched as a sustainable building material.
 What it can do is remarkable.
-It grows far more quickly than timber and doesn't destroy the land it's grown on"** Ben Ripple, Big Tree Farms Bali co-founder.
+It grows far more quickly than timber and doesn't destroy the land it's grown on" _Ben Ripple, Big Tree Farms Bali co-founder_

 All over the world buildings utilize bamboo.
 It is used for skeletons for his strength, for furniture, curtains, accessories or coffee tables made from thin bamboo slats.